freynder/ESP32-MySensors-Gateway/README.md

 - auto flash does not work due to missing pull-up on EN pin.

 Update Aug 13th: Updated design to remedy flaws.
 Increased font size and optimized borders.
 Tagged as V2

+Update Aug 29th: Found an issue with the inclusion button connected to IO33 which was also used by a LED.
+Corrected this by connecting to IO35 instead.
+Tagged as V3